Prostitution in the United States: Street prostitution

-Escort or out-call prostitution
+Escort or outcall prostitution

-In spite of its illegality, escort prostitution exists throughout the United States from both independent prostitutes and those employed through escort agencies.
-Both freelancers and agencies may advertise under the term "bodywork" in the back of alternative newspapers, although some of these bodywork professionals are straightforward massage professionals.
+In spite of its illegality, escort prostitution exists throughout the United States and includes both independent prostitutes and those employed through escort agencies.
+Both freelancers and agencies may advertise under the term "bodywork" in the back of alternative newspapers, although some of those advertising bodywork straightforward massage professionals.

-The amount of money made by an escort differs depending on race, appearance, age, experience (e.g., pornography and magazine work), gender, services rendered, and location.
-Generally, male escorts command less on an hourly basis than women; white women quote higher rates than non-white women; and youth is at a premium.
-In the gay community, one escort agency in Washington, D.C., charges $150 an hour for male escorts and $250 an hour for transgender escorts.
-That agency takes $50 an hour from the escort.
-In larger metropolitan areas such as New York City, extremely attractive white American female escorts can charge $1,000–$2,000 per hour, with the agency taking 40%-50%.

-Typically, an agency will charge its escorts either a flat fee for each client connection or a percentage of the prearranged rate.
-In San Francisco, it is usual for typical heterosexual-market agencies to negotiate for as little as $100 up to a full 50% of a woman's reported earnings (not counting any gratuity received).
+Typically, an agency charges its escorts either a flat fee for each client connection or a percentage of the prearranged rate.
+In San Francisco, it is usual for heterosexual-market agencies to negotiate for as little as $100 up to a full 50% of a woman's reported earnings (not counting any gratuity received).
 Most transactions occur in cash, and optional tipping of escorts by clients in most major U.S. cities is customary but not compulsory.
 Credit card processing offered by larger scale agencies is often available for a service charge.

-Escorts and escort agencies have historically advertised through classified ads, yellow pages advertising, or word-of-mouth, but in more recent years, much of the advertising and soliciting of indoor prostitution has shifted to internet sites.
+Escorts and escort agencies have historically advertised through classified ads, yellow pages advertising, or word-of-mouth, but in recent years much of the advertising and soliciting of indoor prostitution has shifted to internet sites.
 Sites may represent individual escorts, agencies, or may run ads for many escorts.
-There are also a number of sites in which customers can discuss and post reviews of the sexual services offered by prostitutes and other sex workers.
+There are also a number of sites on which customers discuss and post reviews of the sexual services offered by prostitutes and other sex workers.
 Many sites allow potential buyers to search for sex workers by physical characteristics and types of services offered.

 Internet advertising of sexual services is offered not only by specialty sites, but in many cases by more mainstream advertising sites.
 Craigslist for many years featured an "adult services" section of this kind.
-After several years of pressure from law enforcement and anti-prostitution groups, Craigslist closed this section in 2010, first for its U.S. pages, then some months later internationally.
+After several years of pressure from law enforcement and anti-prostitution groups, Craigslist closed this section in 2010, first for its U.S. pages and then several months later internationally.
 In March 2018 the personals section of Craigslist was closed down.
 In 2017, the "Adult" section of Backpage was closed down.
-Currently, internet advertising is the most important resource for anyone interested in prostitution.
+Internet advertising is the most important resource for anyone interested in prostitution.
 There are websites catering to different clientele, from upscale escorts to budget low end.